Jelmerro/carafe/README.md

 optional arguments:
-  -h, --help            show this help message and exit -l LOCATION, --location LOCATION
+  -h, --help            show this help message and exit -k, --keep-log        Keep the wine log (can be multiple GBs and will slow
+                        down wine)
+  -l LOCATION, --location LOCATION
                         Location of the executable inside the carafe to start
 ```

+The start command is the only sub-command which does not save the log by default.
+With the keep log argument, the start command can return to the default behavior for all other commands.
+If `--keep-log` is provided, the log can be found in `~/.carafe/<carafe_name>/log`.
+Keep in mind that this file can be multiple gigabytes after playing for a few hours,
+and that it will cause a performance hit on wine to constantly write logs to disk.

 #### Rename